Largemouth Bass

 The average weight of an adult largemouth bass fish is between 4-6 lb.
 However, various factors can influence their weight; latitude, water temperature, sunlight, and food availability all impact the maximum weight that can be reached.
 Largemouth bass in the southern United States and northern Mexico produce the largest largemouth bass fish, as the climate and environment boast the best of these elements.

 George Perry caught the largest largemouth bass on record in 1932.
-Weighing in at 22.5 lb, it was caught in shallow water in higher-than-normal water conditions around the spawn.
+Weighing in at 22.5 lb, it was reeled in from shallow waters during unusually high water levels, coinciding with the spawning season.

 IUCN Status